jeonghopark/SketchSynth-Simple/readme.md

 <hr>

+## Update
+- Changeable a size of the play zone

 ## Short description
 This is an experimental test app.
 It works like the UPIC of Iannis Xenakis or synthesizes images as sound.
 In particular, this application uses hand-drawn sketches to convert music and synthesizers.